KingSlayerMN/vps/docs/install crowdcoin.md

 Configuration files are stored in: /etc/masternodes
 Data are stored in: /var/lib/masternodes
-This setup will run the daemon as a service with an unprivileged user account
+This setup will run the daemon as a service with an non-privileged user account
 which does not even can be used to login to your VPS.

 ---